cysouw/diathesis/text/c03_summaryDia.md

 b.
 Jetzt gilt es (für uns) den Koffer nicht zu verlieren.
 :::

-### *Aufforderungsdemotiv* (*heißen+Infinitiv*) {#sec:summary-intrans-notwendigkeitsdemotiv}
+### *Aufforderungsdemotiv* (*heißen+In­fi­ni­tiv*) {#sec:summary-intrans-notwendigkeitsdemotiv}

 The ~~Aufforderungsdemotiv~~ (full discussion in [@sec:infinitive-heißen-demotion]) consists of the verb *heißen* with an infinitive.
 The meaning of this constructions is very close to the previous *Notwendigkeitsdemotiv* (see [@sec:summary-notwendigkeitsdemotiv]).
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verb *heißen* is always in the third person singular, resulting in fixed expressions *es heißt*.
 The removed subject can optionally be retained with a *für* prepositional phrase.
-However, different from *gelten+Infinitiv*, the construction *heißen+Infinitiv* can only be applied to intransitive verbs.
-Note that there also exists a completely separate causative usage of *heißen+Infinitiv*, but that *Agentivkausativ* appears to be rather old-fashioned (see [@sec:summary-machenkausativ]).
+However, different from *gelten+In­fi­ni­tiv*, the construction *heißen+In­fi­ni­tiv* can only be applied to intransitive verbs.
+Note that there also exists a completely separate causative usage of *heißen+In­fi­ni­tiv*, but that *Agentivkausativ* appears to be rather old-fashioned (see [@sec:summary-machenkausativ]).

 ::: ex
 a.
 Er redet weiter.
 b.
 Dann heißt es für ihn weiter reden.
 :::

-### *Möglichkeitsdemotiv* (*geben+zu‑Infinitiv*) {#sec:summary-moglichkeitsdemotiv}
+### *Möglichkeitsdemotiv* (*geben+zu‑In­fi­ni­tiv*) {#sec:summary-moglichkeitsdemotiv}

 The ~~Möglichkeitsdemotiv~~ (full discussion in [@sec:zuinfinitive-geben-demotion]) uses a subjectless light verbs *geben* with *zu* and an infinitive [@next].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt*.
-The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the *gelten+zu‑Infinitiv* diathesis (see [@sec:summary-notwendigkeitsdemotiv]).
+The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the *gelten+zu‑In­fi­ni­tiv* diathesis (see [@sec:summary-notwendigkeitsdemotiv]).
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the example below.
 The *Möglichkeitsdemotiv* semantically invokes an option that is available to the original subject, i.e. a modal-like 'can' meaning.
-The construction *geben+zu‑Infinitiv* is also used in a semantically and structurally quite different diathesis, namely the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).
+The construction *geben+zu‑In­fi­ni­tiv* is also used in a semantically and structurally quite different diathesis, namely the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).

 ::: ex
 a.
 Wir kaufen den Koffer.